ajinkya1702/GSOC-2022-Project-Report/README.md

 ### 3. Search breaks when searching for a certain string

 - *Final outcome:*\
-   Users would be able to search using more symbols and signs
+   Users would be able to search using more symbols and signs.
 - *Methodology:*
-    * Using '//' before any reserved character in the searched keyword
+    * Using '//' before any reserved character in the searched keyword.

 <center>